fizmo/dropwizard-bundle-guice/README.md

 public interfaces can be exposed in a public module, enabling late-binding of implementations based on configuration.
 It's likely possible to do similar things using Dropwizard's bundles; we simply prefer Guice's mechanisms.

+## Getting Started

+To add Guice to your Dropwizard project, create an instance of GuiceBundle and add it to your bootstrap.

+    public class HelloWorldService extends Service<HelloWorldConfiguration> {

+        @Override
+        public void initialize(Bootstrap<HelloWorldConfiguration> bootstrap) {
+            GuiceBundle<HelloWorldConfiguration> guiceBundle = new GuiceBundle.Builder()
+                    .withModules(new HelloWorldModule())
+                    .build();

+            bootstrap.addBundle(guiceBundle);
+        }

+    }

+In the simplest cases, your services `run` method will be empty, as the GuiceBundle will take care of adding classes to the environment.

 ## Binding Resources and Providers

 Binding resources or providers is as simple as declaring the binding in a module: